dnlvarga/dnlvarga.github.io/Web/ssti.md

 ```

 ## Identifying the Template Engine
 We can utilize slight variations in the behavior of different template engines.
+We can use this decision tree by following the green sign in case of successful code execution and the red cross in case of the payload wasn't executed:
 ```
 ${7*7}
 ├── ✅ a{*comment*}b